 - How is culture shifting over the course of the pandemic?
-As we start to-hopefully-move beyond the pandemic, how does this shift public thinking? - Are the emerging shifts we identify above durable?
+As we move into the vaccination phase and the end of the pandemic is in sight, how does this shift public thinking? - Are the emerging shifts we identify above durable?
 Will systemic thinking continue to occupy a meaningful place in public thinking-or even expand or deepen its reach?
-Or as "normal" life comes back into sight, will people's thinking start to revert to its prepandemic state?
+Or, as "normal" life comes back into sight, will people's thinking start to revert back to its pre-pandemic state?
 As we accumulate more months of data in our culture tracking survey, we will be able to quantify these trends. - Are the hypotheses and more tentative interpretations we present above correct?
 For example, are there, in fact, two understandings of social unity, and if so, what is their relative salience?
 And does our theory about why people struggle to connect health and race hold?
-Are young people increasingly losing faith in democracy and, if so, how is this tied to the upheavals of the past year?